-David Bazan has released a wealth of expertly rendered songs over the past 15 years, both under his own name and as a part of projects like Lo Tom and Overseas, but the return of Pedro The Lion, the band that first won him the hearts of existentially troubled indie kids in the early 2000s, has generated a unique buzz of its own.
-Phoenix, the first LP under the Pedro The Lion moniker since Achilles Heel way back in 2004, is out via Polyvinyl on January 18, and, if you didn't already figure it out after listening to lead single "Yellow Bike," it is a subtle, thoughtful, subtly magnificent thing.
+David Bazan has released a wealth of expertly rendered songs over the past 15 years, both under his own name and as a part of projects like Lo Tom and Overseas, but the return of Pedro The Lion, the band that first won him the hearts of existentially troubled indie kids in the early 2000s, has generated a unique buzz.
+Phoenix, the first LP under the Pedro The Lion moniker since Achilles Heel way back in 2004, is out via Polyvinyl on 18 January, and, if you didn't already figure it out after listening to lead single "Yellow Bike," it is a subtle, thoughtful, magnificent thing.

 Follow Alex Robert Ross on Twitter.

 This article originally appeared on Noisey US.